Vinil247/singapore-airlines-nlp-analysis/extra.md

 ## 🧠 Modeling Approach

 **1. Semi-Supervised Pseudo-Labeling**
-- After determining rating as unreliable projcet used MPNet zero-shot classifier for initial labeling
+1. Semi-Supervised Pseudo-Labeling (Automated + Confidence-Based)

+- Rating data proved unreliable, so initial sentiment labels were generated using MPNet zero-shot classification.
-- Applied 0.85 confidence threshold for high-precision labels
+- A 0.85 confidence threshold ensured high-precision assignments for Positive/Negative.
-- Manual validation of ambiguous cases introduced "mixed sentiment" category
+- No human annotation loop was used.
+Instead:
+  - Low-confidence cases (<0.85) were automatically flagged as ambiguous.
+  - These samples consistently contained both positive and negative expressions, supporting the Mixed Sentiment Hypothesis.

-  - The Mixed Sentiment Hypothesis
+#### The Mixed Sentiment Hypothesis

-    When analyzing zero-shot confidence scores, we observed a pattern:
+During early analysis, we observed a consistent pattern:
-    - High confidence (≥0.85): Clear positive/negative sentiment
+  - High zero-shot confidence (≥ 0.85) → Clearly positive or negative reviews
-    - Low confidence (0.5-0.85): Text containing both praise and complaints
+  - Low confidence (0.50–0.85) → Reviews mixing praise and complaints
-    > Example: *"The crew was amazing but the 5-hour delay was unacceptable"*
+  > Example: "The crew was amazing but the 5-hour delay was unacceptable."

-    Our approach:

-    - Treat low-confidence predictions as potential mixed sentiment
-    - Manual validation using randome sampling confirmed tone were indeed mixed (not neutral)
+A small random audit confirmed that low-confidence samples were genuinely mixed rather than neutral.
-    - Formalized as third class for fine-tuning
+This justified formalizing Mixed Sentiment as a third supervised class for fine-tuning.

  #### **Produced clean, domain-specific dataset without exhaustive manual labeling**